MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 kubectl apply -f k8s/fabric-nlb-remote-peer-michaelpeer1-org1.yaml
 ```

 Check whether the service endpoints were created.
 You should see the start of a DNS endpoint in the EXTERNAL-IP column.
+If
+you see <pending>, rerun the 'get svc' command until you see the DNS name.

 ```bash
 $ kubectl get svc -n org1